Mrraph20/Raspberry-Pi-4-Ultrasonic-Sensor-Info-On-LCD/README.md

-# Displaying distance data from an ultrasonic sensor onto a LCD with the Raspberry Pi 4.
+# Displaying distance data from an ultrasonic sensor onto a LCD with C and a Raspberry Pi 4.
 A project that periodically displays the distance data from an ultrasonic sensor to a LCD as "Dist: 0.00cm."
 For GPIO pin mapping, I used WiringPi (Made by Gordon Henderson under GNU-LGPL) to simplify.
 Link: http://wiringpi.com/